Redwood 4-H Club

 (please enter through the backdoor that faces the parking lot)

-Typical Community Club Meeting Agenda (youth officers plan meetings every month)
+Typical Community Club Meeting Agenda (youth officers plan and run the meetings every month)

 7:00 Welcome